openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 2. **shared vpc admin** creates a DNS hosted zone in Account A and associates it with the shared VPC.
 3. **shared vpc admin** creates an IAM policy in Account A granting route53 and tagging permissions to the hosted zone (see [IAM Policies and Roles](/enhancements/installer/aws-cross-account-dns-zone.md#iam-policies-and-roles)).
-4. **shared vpc admin** creates an IAM role in Account A with a Trust Policy granting Account B IAM User to assume it, and attach the custom IAM policy created in step 3.
+4. **shared vpc admin** creates an IAM role in Account A with a [Trust Policy](/enhancements/installer/aws-cross-account-dns-zone.md#iam-policies-and-roles) granting Account B IAM User permission to assume it.
+5. **shared vpc admin** attaches the IAM policy created in step 3 to the IAM role created in step 4.
-5. **cluster admin** installs the cluster in Account B.
+6. **cluster admin** installs the cluster in Account B.
-6. **cluster admin** installs ExternalDNS Operator in the new cluster.
+7. **cluster admin** installs ExternalDNS Operator in the new cluster.
-7. **cluster admin** specifies the role from step 4 in a new ExternalDNS CR object.
+8. **cluster admin** specifies the role from step 4 in a new ExternalDNS CR object.

 ### API Extensions